krishnamurthypranesh/Indian-Education-Expenditure/README.md

   ggplot() + aes(x) + geom_density()

  # Motivation
  This project mainly stems from a curiosity to look at the recent trends in Indian Education.
-There will be a follow up project focusing on including more data and making visualizaitons shortly